ccnixon/http-responses-ts/README.md

 ## Overview
-http-responses is designed to be a simple way to construct standardized http errors/responses throughout your node applications.
-The module consists of a parent classe from which a number of sub-classes extend:
+http-responses-ts is designed to be a simple way to construct standardized http responses throughout your node applications.
+The module is written in TypeScript and consists of a parent class from which a number of sub-classes extend:

 ### `HttpResponse`
 ```typescript